kikkipedia/kikkipedia/README.md

-- 👋 Hi, I’m @kikkipedia
+👋 Hi, I’m kikkipedia

+I like to do JavaScript and Java fot fun

 <!---